 Due to said problems I’ll keep this post short and sweet.
 Who wants to read my ramblings anyway?

-This cake is so easy to make you could do it with your eyes shut.
+This gluten free dairy free banana bread is so easy to make you could do it with your eyes shut.

 I don’t know about you, but banana’s are not keeping well in the current UK heat so this is the perfect way to use them up.

-Just chuck everything together, give it a stir and bake.
-I personally like a slice of this slathered in (goats) butter.
+Once baked, I personally like a slice of this slathered in (goats) butter.
 Why goats?
-Well, because in my ‘old age’ cows products don’t seem to agree with me any more!
+Well, because in my ‘old age’ cows products don’t seem to agree with me any more.

 If you want an egg free version then replace the eggs with flax or chia eggs (1 tbsp ground flax or chia seeds with 3 tbsp water per egg to replace).
 The result is a more dense cake but equally satisfying.